willmorrison1/daRt/README.md

 simulationDir <- "man/data/cesbio"
 ```

 If you install the package using devtools::install\_github then these DART files will not be available automatically.
-To use these files, get them from github manually or use your own 'cesbio' simulation (is shipped with the DART model).
+To use these files, get them from github manually or use your own 'cesbio' simulation (this simulation is shipped with the DART model).

-The directory should be the base directory of the simulation.
+The directory defined as 'simulationDir' should be the base directory of the simulation.
 E.g. within 'simulationDir there should be the simulation 'input' and 'output' directories.

 ``` r
 list.files(simulationDir)
 #> [1] "input"  "output"
 ```

-Now we have the simulation diretory clarified, we continue by defining a simulationFilter and then explore the files
+Now we have the simulation diretory clarified, define a 'SimulationFilter' objcet using the 'simulationFilter' function and explore the files in the simulation itself.

 ``` r
 #define the SimulationFiler as shown above (i.e. 'sF'), but in one line